blambeau/myrrha/README.md

 ## Description

 Myrrha provides the coercion framework which is missing to Ruby, IMHO.
+Coercions are simply defined as a set of rules for converting values from source to target domains (in an abstract sense).
+As a typical and useful example, it comes bundled with a coerce() method providing a unique entry point for converting a string to a numeric, a boolean, a date, a time, an URI, and so on.

 ### Install